sanespi09/sanespi09/README.md

 As I refined my skills in the area,
 I began to feel attracted to what was happening behind the scenes,
 so, in the beginnings of 2021 I decided to study back-end technologies
-and get a better grasp about this vast area.
+to get a better grasp about this vast area.

 In the present time, i'm focused on the React ecosystem,
 Making proyects and studying everything i can about it.